+4.19.1.
 The Licensee has proposed separate commercial Tariff under LT & HT category for electric vehicle charging stations as per the standards and guidelines notified by the ministry of power, Government of India in its letter dated 14.12.2018.
 The Licensee shall submit a status report as soon as the consumers registered their charging stations with the distribution company as per the IE rules and safety norms.

-4.26 Time of the Day Tariff
+4.20.
+Time of the Day Tariff

-Commission has considered the TOD tariff for the peak and off -peak hours for FY 2024-25 and Tariff rates are determined.
+4.20.1.
+Commission has considered the TOD tariff for the peak and off-peak hours for FY 2024-25 and Tariff rates are determined.

-4.27 Cross Subsidy Surcharge
+4.21.
+Cross Subsidy Surcharge

+4.21.1.
 Commission has computed cross subsidy surcharge for FY 2024-25 in respect of HT and EHT category consumers as per the National Tariff Policy 2016.

-4.28 Wheeling Charges
+4.22.
+Wheeling Charges

-Wheeling Charges have been determined with reference to MePTCL ARR & as per the MSERC (Terms and Conditions of Open Access) Regulations 2012.
+4.22.1.
+Wheeling Charges have been determined with reference to MePDCL ARR & as per the MSERC (Terms and Conditions of Open Access) Regulations 2012.

-4.29 ARR for FY 2024-25 to FY 2026-27
+4.23.
+ARR for FY 2024-25 to FY 2026-27

+4.23.1.
 ARR has been approved for the control period FY 2024-25 to FY 2026-27 and Retail Tariff for FY 2024-25 as per the MSERC MYT Regulations 2014.

-5. Analysis of ARR for 4th MYT Control period FY 2024-25 to FY 2026-27 and Retail Tariff for FY 2024-25
+5. MYT Aggregate Revenue Requirement for Control Period FY 2024-25 to FY 2026-27 for MePDCL.

-5.1 Tariff Regulations
+5.1.
+Tariff Regulations

-Under Section 61 of Electricity Act 2003, the Commission has to specify terms and conditions for determination of tariff and in doing so it shall be guided by the following:

-- The principles and methodology specified by CERC for determination of Generation, Transmission and Distribution tariff. - Business of generation, transmission and distribution are to be conducted on commercial principles. - The factors which encourage development, competition efficiency, good performance and optimum investments. - Safeguarding consumers interest and at the same time recovery of the cost of electricity in a reasonable manner. - Principles regarding efficiency in the performance. - Multiyear tariff principles based on efficiency target. - Tariff should reflect cost of supply progressively. - Promotion of generation from renewable energy. - National Electricity Policy and Tariff policy
+- 5.1.1.
+Under Section 61 of Electricity Act 2003, the Commission has to specify terms and conditions for determination of tariff and in doing so it shall be guided by the following: - a.
+The principles and methodology specified by CERC for determination of Generation, Transmission and Distribution tariff. - b.
+Business of generation, transmission and distribution are to be conducted on commercial principles. - c.
+The factors which encourage development, competition efficiency, good performance and optimum investments. - d.
+Safeguarding consumers interest and at the same time recovery of the cost of electricity in a reasonable manner. - e.
+Principles regarding efficiency in the performance. - f.
+Multiyear tariff principles based on efficiency target. - g.
+Tariff should reflect cost of supply progressively. - h.
+Promotion of generation from renewable energy. - i.
+National Electricity Policy and Tariff policy the appropriate commission shall not, while determining the tariff under this Act, show undue preference to any consumer of electricity but may differentiate according to the consumer load factor, power factor, voltage, total consumption of electricity during any specified period or the time at which the supply is required or the geographical position of any area, the nature of supply and the purpose for which the supply is required."

-5.2 Determination of Tariff
+5.2.
+Determination of Tariff